A SHOT-BY-SHOT ANALYSIS

 Lolita fed Humbert the egg as a reward for promising never to divulge any of her secrets.
 In this scene, Jean is relinquishing to Humbert one of dead Charlotte's secrets, a thing Charlotte had wanted no one to know about.

 Yeah, yeah, this is perhaps just coincidence but what a fun coincidence if it is just that.

-Marine life has so abounded it sometimes has seemed the house could be conceived of as under water.
 In Lolita's bedroom, on her bedstand, when she had left for camp, was a sculpted wood goldfish.
-When Humbert went to answer the phone in the hall a large glass fish could be seen on the shelf beside the stairs.
+When Humbert went to answer the phone in the hall, learning that Charlotte had been struck, a large glass fish could be seen on the shelf beside the stairs.
 The bath is all fish and sailboats.
-This may or may not eventually link up to Semiramis (the school play).

 Beale Sr., whose son struck Charlotte (in the book one of his older sons strikes Charlotte, but he's in the car), and is in this scene trying to convince Humbert that his son isn't responsible, as he sits next to the back-turned shadow of Jean/John Farlow, represents twinning/mirroring in the book, and Kubrick has kept this here with Beale's mention of his twins in Lolita's class.